 - a.
 "Public Health is the science and art of preventing disease, prolonging life and promoting health through the organized efforts of society."
-(World Health Organization) - What are the functions of Public Health and the role of BIOSTATISTICS in each and every role?
+(World Health Organization).
+DISCUSS explaining the functions and the role of BIOSTATISTICS in each and every role in Public Health?
 [20] - b.
 Why is it important to know the type of data that you collect for any decision-making process?
 What difference does it make whether we measure in terms of a nominal, ordinal, interval or ratio scale?
 Explain giving examples.
 [10] - c.
 Are the following nominal, ordinal, interval or ratio data?
-Explain your answers. - (i) Temperatures of patients in outpatients dept - (ii) Military ranks. - (iii) Students Registration Numbers. - (iv) Number of patients admitted at Mutare Provincial Hospital. - (v) Size of T-Shirts .
-[5] - d.
+Explain your answers. (i) Temperatures of patients in outpatients dept (ii) Military ranks. (iii) Students Registration Numbers. (iv) Number of patients admitted at Mutare Provincial Hospital. - (v) Size of T-Shirts

+- d.
 The population of male workers at Africa University who have never experienced a major coronary event has a mean systolic blood pressure of 140 mmHG and a mean diastolic blood pressure of 82 mm Hg.
-You are interested in determining whether these values are the same for the population of workers at Africa University who have suffered a coronary event. - i.
-A sample of 96 workers who have experienced a major coronary event has a mean systolic blood pressure $x = 14\overline{5}$ mm Hg and standard deviation of s = 14.4 mm Hg.
-Test the null hypothesis that the mean systolic blood pressure for the population workers who have experienced such an event is the same as the mean for the workers who have not, using a two-sided test at the $\alpha = 0.05$ level.
-[10] - ii.
-The same sample of men had a mean diastolic blood pressure of $\bar{x} = 85 \text{ mm}$ Hg and standard deviation s = 11.5 mm Hg.
+You are interested in determining whether these values are the same for the population of workers at Africa University who have suffered a coronary event.

+- i.
+A sample of 200 workers who have experienced a major coronary event has a mean systolic blood pressure $\overline{x} = 145$ mm Hg and standard deviation of s = 10.4 mm Hg.
+Test the null hypothesis that the mean systolic blood pressure for the population workers who have experienced such an event is the same as the mean for the workers who have not, using a two-sided test at the $\alpha = 0.01$ level.
+[5]

+- ii.
+The same sample of men had a mean diastolic blood pressure of $\overline{x} = 85$ mm Hg and standard deviation s = 8.5 mm Hg.
 Test the null hypothesis that the mean diastolic blood pressure for the population of workers who have experienced a major coronary event is the same as the mean of workers who have not.
+[5]

-[10] - e.
-Explain how you would work out the following statistical measures often used by statisticians? - (i) Coefficient of variation: - (ii) Kurtosis; - (iii) Coefficient of skewness; - (iv) Regression equation of X on Y; - (v) Coefficient of determination
+- e.
+Explain when you would use the following statistical measures often used by statisticians and how you would calculate them?

+- (i) Coefficient of variation;

+- (ii) Kurtosis;

+- (iii) Coefficient of skewness;

+- (iv) Regression equation of X on Y;

+- (v) Coefficient of determination

-- f.
-Distinguish between correlation and regression. - g.
-Give your understanding of non-parametric or distribution free methods explaining their important characteristics.
+f.
+Distinguish with examples between correlation and regression.
 [10]

-- h.
+- g.
+Give your understanding of any FOUR (4) non-parametric tests or distribution free tests explaining their important characteristics and when they are used in public health.
+[10] - h.
+Explain the meaning and significance of the concept of "Standard Error' in sampling analysis.
+[5] - i.
 Describe briefly the commonly used sampling distributions and why they are used in biostatistics.
-[5] - i.
+[5] - j.
 What is Chi-square test?
 Explain its significance in statistical analysis pointing out the following: Additive property of Chi-square; Chi-square as a test of 'goodness of fit'; Precautions in applying Chi-square test and Conditions for applying Chi-square test.
-[5] - j.
+[5] - k.
 Ten young recruits were put through a strenuous physical training programme by the army.
 Their weights (in kg) were recorded before and after with the following results: